RyanGawryluk/BIOL362/Lab10-Taxonomic-Resolution.md

 **Sort Samples By**

-The default setting often does not make a lot of sense.
+**The default setting often does not make a lot of sense.**

-You can organize bars by sample name, *e.g.*, 'Sample Long'
+You can organize bars by sample name, *e.g.*, 'Full Type', which corresponds to, e.g., SeaMonkeys_Hot_Organism (SHO).

-You can organize the bars according to different metadata categories, such as the delta pH, or the SCOBY weight.
+You can organize the bars according to different metadata categories, such as the organismal sex, brand (SeaMonkey vs HydroPet), or growth temperature.

 **Other**